-How much do you pay, on average, for vacation rentals in St. Petersburg?
+How much do the vacation rentals in St. Petersburg cost on average?

-We have collected the offers from 6 different partners in St. Petersburg, so we can offer you around 740 properties.
-You're going to have a hard time choosing your favorite!
+We have grouped together the offers from 4 different providers in St. Petersburg, so we can offer you around 270 properties.
+You're going to have a hard time choosing!